 “The best buzz [comes] from non-paid media…. the best buzz is free buzz,”

 There are many stark differences between PR and advertising, which we’ve outlined in the graphic below.
-One of the main differentiators that makes PR especially appealing for startups and other budget conscious companies is the fact that the buzz it creates is earned (free).
-And you don’t need to pull off an intricate stunt like Porter did with Mini Cooper to generate it either.
+One of the main differentiators that make PR especially appealing for startups and other budget-conscious companies is the fact that the buzz it creates is earned (free).
+And you don’t need to pull off an intricate stunt as Porter did with Mini Cooper to generate it either.
 Partnering with a social influencer, creating a clever social media campaign, or simply landing a story in an influential media outlet can result in tremendous amounts of free buzz online and offline.

 Offering a final substantiation that PR has delivered the final blow to advertising, Porter said the following:

 “People are interested in news; they are not interested in advertising.”